material-motion/material-motion/concepts/patterns.md

     pinchable = PinchableGesture()
     rotatable = RotatableGesture()
     anchoredSpring = AnchoredSpringAtLocation(x, y)

+    # Many intentions to one element
-    element.addIntentions(draggable, pinchable, rotatable, anchoredSpring)
+    target.addIntentions(draggable, pinchable, rotatable, anchoredSpring)
-    element2.addIntention(draggable)
+    target2.addIntention(draggable)

-`element` is now directly manipulable.
+`target` is now directly manipulable.
 When the user lets go of the element, it is pulled back to the x,y coordinate using a physical simulation of a dampened spring.

-`element2` can simply be dragged.
+`target2` can simply be dragged.

 ### How (Actor)